Entitlement / Authorization

 The minister should invest a period of time to meet the couple and to share ideas as to what the ceremony may be like.
 Couples often wish to make their own vows and this is to be encouraged.
 There are NO MAGIC WORDS.
 The meaning of the vows is different for each couple.
 The standard..."Do you take...
 I Do" is sufficient for the law, but it does not make for a memorable event although it may for some couples.
 A simple Do You, I Do ceremony would be termed a "civil" ceremony.
 Invoking God or religious issues would be termed a "religious" ceremony.
 Both are equally legal and valid.

-The minister should have several vows to present to the couple so that a choice can be made, some of we we have outlines on out wedding vows page.
+The minister should have several vows to present to the couple so that a choice can be made, some of which we have outlines of on our wedding vows page.
 Oftentimes the location of the ceremony will have some impact on the choice and length of the ceremony.
 Whether the ceremony is to be conducted in a church, hall or correctional facility it is the minister's responsibility to handle all of the necessary requirements such as being presented with a valid state issued marriage license and to perhaps secure permissions from correctional staff for any special privileges as there may be need of.
 The minister is to maintain the solemnity of the situation and to conduct the ceremony with respect and honor.

 The minister should discuss arrangements with the couple as to the presentation of the marriage license.
 It should be presented prior to the ceremony and the availability of two witnesses other than the couple and the minister must be assured.
 The minister's responsibility is to ensure that all of the required spaces on the marriage license are completed and signed by each individual required to sign.

 After the Ceremony